zavad4/AirQualityBot/README.md

 * [Air quality index API](https://aqicn.org/api/)

 # How to use it
 If you want to receive updates about air pollution every morning you need to write **/subscribe**.
 If you want to stop receiving notification it will be enough to write **/unsubscribe**.
+Also you can see levels of AQI by writing **/scale**.

 # Installation
 1. Clone this repository